-The University remains committed to following the guiding principles of the Race Equality Charter, and to enhancing the initiatives and solutions for action as set out in Its action plan.
-An update on our progress in this area will be provided in our next Equality Report.
+The University remains committed to following the guiding principles of the Race Equality Charter, and to enhancing the initiatives and solutions for action as set out in its action plan.

-OBJECTIVE: Increase its efforts to establish and maintain an inclusive environment for all staff and students, and to improve its anticipation of the needs of its disabled staff and students in all areas of teaching and learning and service provision.
+4.6 OBJECTIVE: Increase its efforts to establish and maintain an inclusive environment for all staff and students, and to improve its anticipation of the needs of its disabled staff and students in all areas of teaching and learning and service provision.